 Be nice.
 Or else.

 Exploring art, technology and design at Basecamp.
-Joined over 4 years ago via an invitation from Joe T.
+Joined almost 5 years ago via an invitation from Joe T.

 Fun question, and one I think about pretty often.